cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 ### Requirements for Execution

-- _Initialize-Scuba_ has been ran to ensure all modules and dependencies are installed
+- _Install-ScubaDependencies_ has been ran to ensure all modules and dependencies are installed
 - Valid configuration with at least one product selected
 - Appropriate Microsoft Graph permissions for your account
 - Network connectivity to Microsoft 365 services